 If your organisation or community would like us to deliver this short and inspirational workshop, to help you grow your own wellbeing and resilience please get in touch at firstname.lastname@example.org

 To support these workshops we have a range of materials, each co-created with communities.
-The Little Book of WoW, that accompanies this workshop, has become one of the most requested pieces of materials published by our partners Bristol Community Health, since it was launched in 2012.
-View it online here, or order copies of our WoW Booklets please email email@example.com
+The Little Book of WoW that accompanies this workshop, has become one of the most requested pieces of materials published by our partners Bristol Community Health, since it was launched in 2012.
+View it online here, or to order copies please email email@example.com

 Centre for Thriving Places was commissioned by the Public Health team in September 2011 to research ‘best practice in marketing the 5 ways to increase wellbeing’.
 The research resulted in the creation of new materials and approaches to test with focus groups.